 Pay per click is more competitive than ever.
 The costs per keyword are directly affected by the number of competitors who are bidding on them, as well as the cost they are willing to pay.
 For this reason, you’ll see expensive prices for lucrative keywords such as mortgage loans, auto insurance, and real estate.
 With costs at $10+ per click, some industries are just difficult to infiltrate.
 Long tail keywords are the key to getting into these big industries, and any other, at a much lower cost per click while producing results for your pay per click campaign.

-Pay Per Click Success: How to Identify The Best Long-Tail Keywords
+Pay Per Click Strategy: How to Identify The Best Long-Tail Keywords

 There are several ways to choose keywords, but in this post we will discuss four that are best used for campaign goals.

-Using Adwords for your website gives you a Google account where you can access Webmaster tools.
+Using Adwords for your website gives you a Google account where you can access Google Search Console.
 This is now the only place to see all of the incoming keywords used by search visitors (outside of having a secure website).
 When you get visitors through search, you’ll see the keywords they searched with in this tool.

 The benefit of using these keywords, is that you know your site is already ranked for them, and you should have a decent quality score, leading directly to a low cost per click.

-A major downfall to using Webmaster tools to get a list of long tail keywords is that the list is limited to keywords from which you are already getting visits.
+A major downside to using Google Search Console to generate a list of long tail keywords is that the list is limited to keywords from which you are already getting visits.
 Ideally you’d like to reach others who aren’t already seeing you in search results.
 For this reason I make the following suggestions:

 - Use these keywords and phrases as starting points.
 Make changes to them, such as the order of words in a phrase, and come up with very similar keywords that mean the same thing.